Mustafajalil1/Chemical_Cosmetics_Analysis/README.md

 ## Information about the dataset
 ### The dataset includes the following fields:
-ChemicalName; Name of the hazardous or potentially hazardous chemical ingredient.
+- ChemicalName: Name of the hazardous or potentially hazardous chemical ingredient.
-InitialDateReported; The date when the chemical was first reported in any product.
+- InitialDateReported: The date when the chemical was first reported in any product.
-DiscontinuedDate: Indicates if/when the chemical was discontinued from use in the product.
+- DiscontinuedDate: Indicates if/when the chemical was discontinued from use in the product.
-ChemicalDateRemoved; The date the chemical was removed from the public CSCP listing.
+- ChemicalDateRemoved: The date the chemical was removed from the public CSCP listing.

 ## Summary and Key Findings
 - Identifies the number of products discontinued annually, highlighting reformulation trends or regulatory impact.